-Individual Electoral Registration, which was introduced in 2014-15, is now out of its transition phase, although the return to "business as usual" is not without potential for change that may be accompanied by additional costs.
-Consultations are already in place in respect of on-going developments.
-Although some financial assistance may be available, this cannot be guaranteed.
+Individual Electoral Registration, which was introduced in 2014-15 is now "business as usual", although it is not without potential for change that may be accompanied by additional costs.
+There are currently a number of on-going developments to the system.
+The Cabinet Office had agreed to assist with additional costs associated with this new system for the "life of this parliament".